fireship-io/fireship.io/content/lessons/ts-decorators-by-example/index.md

 }
 ```

-We can achieve a *similar* results with a property decorator that will first define the `count` on the component - this is trival because Angular performs automatic change detection.
+We can achieve a *similar* results with a property decorator that will first define the `count` on the component - this is trivial because Angular performs automatic change detection.
 We then use the name of this property to define a setter with the name of `setCount`.
 Usage looks like this:

 {{< file "ngts" "hook.component.ts" >}}
 ```typescript